petervflocke/lcdmonitor/TASKS.md

 ### Phase 7: Hardening & Docs

 - [x] Arduino: recover from serial outages in any mode and show animated “Waiting for data …” indicator.
+- [ ] Python: adopt structured logging (e.g., JSON adapters) for daemon events.
-- [ ] Python: add structured logging + retry backoff for serial init failures.
+- [x] Python: add retry backoff for serial init failures so the service can start before hardware is connected.
 - [ ] Docs: add troubleshooting section covering serial loss recovery and sudo configuration examples.
 - [ ] Instrument daemon with metrics (OpenTelemetry optional) and document monitoring hooks.